dixitaayush8/CareerExplorer/README.md

 # CareerExplorer

-A Flask-React web application that enables users to find career keywords that match their skills and interests.
+A Flask-React web application that recommends career keywords that match a user's skills and interests.

 URL: https://careerexplore.herokuapp.com/